TheSeaweedMonster/CeleryApp/README.md

 If you think it's stealing cookies, I'm flabbergasted but I don't own GitHub therefore I can't view your account cookies which are residentially locked

+# Compiling

+You will need a bunch of VS packages to compile this properly.
+They can all be installed or I will include those separately at another URL